quantum-tinkerer/pymablock/docs/source/tutorial/getting_started.md

 ### 2. Define the perturbative series

-Most {{Pymablock}} users will need only one function: {autolink}`~pymablock.block_diagonalize`.
+Most {{Pymablock}} users will need only one function:
+{autolink}`~pymablock.block_diagonalize`.
-It takes all types of input and defines a solution of the perturbation theory problem as infinite series of the transformed Hamiltonian $\tilde{H}$ and the corresponding transformation $U$.
+It takes all the possible types of input and defines a solution of the perturbation theory problem as infinite series of the transformed Hamiltonian
+$\tilde{H}$ and the corresponding transformation $U$.

 ```{code-cell} ipython3
 from pymablock import block_diagonalize